RibbonedAce/MeleeRecoveryBot/README.md

 ## Difficulty 2: Normal
 - Three recovery options are chosen evenly (usually Side Special, Air Dodge, and Up Special if neither previous option can make it)
 - Recovery can start anywhere
-- TRecovery can aim anywhere, excluding downward angles to ledge
+- Recovery can aim anywhere, excluding downward angles to ledge
 - There is some chance to do an early fade-back drift
+- Always grab ledge if reachable
 - Trajectory DI is away when hit towards stage or hit weakly off stage, otherwise for survival
 - Smash DI is slight
 - Fast-falling is always performed